 Should my child pack sunscreen and bug repellent?

 A: Absolutely.
 If your child is sensitive to bug bites and sun, both are recommended.
 It’s a good idea to put a stick bug repellent vs. a spray and sunscreen in your child’s backpack.

 What can you tell me about the discipline policy?

-A: It is the goal of the YMCA to provide each camper with a fun, healthy and safe camp experience.
+A: It is the goal of the YMCA to provide each camper with a fun, healthy, and safe camp experience.
 Campers are treated equally and responsibility, caring, respect and honesty are the cornerstone for learning and understanding the camp rules and abiding by them.
 Campers may be given a time out and the opportunity to discuss the problem with the staff.
-If progress were difficult we would ask you to help.
-If this is not productive a day away from camp will be discussed.
-Should behavior continue to be a problem after a full day time out then the child will be asked not to return to camp.
+If progress is difficult we would ask you to help.
+If this is not productive, a day away from camp will be discussed.
+Should behavior continue to be a problem after a full day time-out, then the child will be asked not to return to camp.

 A: Always check with your accountant.
 We will gladly provide you with receipts for your payments and our federal tax identification number so you can receive childcare tax credits.

 If I have questions about the camp whom should I speak with?

 A: Contact Bob Priest with any questions.
 He can be reached at 207-443-4112, extension 36 or email him at email@example.com.